Everybody wants to know how to get good deals when buying cars. You and I most certainly do.

 Usually you will find that demonstrators are better optioned, well looked after and with really low kilometres.
 The good deal comes, when the price is revealed.
 You can save a huge percentage off the drive away price and still have most, if not all benefits which come with buying a new car.

 To wrap up, our last tip is to not be afraid of negotiating a price.
 Let them know where you’re at and why you’re coming in at that price.
-Ultimately it comes down to the individual sales person and the manager on that day, but if you use these you might just be able to get a good deal when buying a car!
+Ultimately it comes down to the individual sales person and the manager on that day, as well as, remember to request an insurance to protect your vehicle such us a young driver insurance, if you use these you might just be able to get a good deal when buying a car!

 This post has been sponsored by Westralian Auto Finance.